domax/email-bridge/README.md

 ### Notices ###

+All command line examples in this document are written in Bash notation, so for Windows users the [Cygwin] installation is highly recommended.
+That will help you to unify all commands and scripts you may use on different platforms.

-On some Windows hosts in case if application is ran from Cygwin it works, but very slow - looks like there are some flaws in Cygwin Java threads management.
+On some Windows hosts (supposedly virtual) in case if application is ran from [Cygwin] it works, but very slow - looks like there are some flaws in Cygwin Java threads management.
-So, if you stuck with it - run application in `cmd.exe` tool instead.
+So, if you stuck with it - just run application in `cmd.exe` tool instead.

 Usage
 -----